Posted on December 3, 2022 and last updated on February 14, 2025

 • Sights: views, carriage road (wheelchair accessible)

-Day Mountain, along with Cadillac Mountain, is wheelchair accessible.
-Dorr Mountain is the only mountain in the park with a carriage road, which in its case sweetly winds up to the summit.
-There are also two footpath that summit the mountain, from the north and from the south.
-While the views aren’t staggeringly beautiful here, you will catch a few and for relatively little effort (compared to other mountains in the park).
+Day Mountain (584 feet), along with Cadillac Mountain, is wheelchair accessible.
+But Dorr Mountain is the only mountain in the park with a carriage road, which in its case winds up to the summit.
+There are also two footpaths that summit the mountain, from the north and from the south.
+While the views aren’t staggeringly beautiful here, you will catch a few and for relatively little effort.

 We decided to hike up Day Mountain’s footpath from the parking lot off Route 3, then head down its backside (0.5 miles), and take one of the two carriage roads back.
 This made for a gentle and pleasant hike when we didn’t have much time or willpower to tackle anything more strenuous.